Highlander II: The Quickening: Critical response

-Alex Carter of Den of Geek wrote: "I started writing this to try and shed a different light on this unappreciated classic, but I can't.
-I really can't.
-Highlander II is awful.
-It's not even "so bad it's good" territory, it skips right past that into the "so awful you can't look away for fear you'll both be killed" territory.
-And amazingly, it manages to not only be contender for worst film in the world, but it also runs the entire franchise into the ground and retcons the first film into oblivion in the space of 15 minutes ...
-For decades, this was the punchline for every bad movie joke, the bad sequel to end all bad sequels.
-This is a film that wishes it could be as good as Santa Claus Conquers The Martians."
-Giving the film a score of 2 out of 10, IGN's review of the Highlander 2: Renegade Version said: "How bad is this movie?
-Well, imagine if Ed Wood were alive today, and someone gave him a multi-million dollar budget.
-See his imagination running rampant, bringing in aliens from outer space with immensely powerful firearms, immortals who bring each other back to life by calling out their names, epic duels on flying skateboards, and a blatant disregard for anything logical or previously established—now you are starting to get closer to the vision of Highlander II."
+Retrospectively, Den of Geek summed up the movie's legacy, "It's not even 'so bad it's good' territory, it skips right past that into the 'so awful you can't look away for fear you'll both be killed' territory...it also runs the entire franchise into the ground and retcons the first film into oblivion in the space of 15 minutes...This is a film that wishes it could be as good as Santa Claus Conquers the Martians."
+IGN gave the Renegade Version 2 stars out of 10, "How bad is this movie?
+Well, imagine if Ed Wood were alive today, and someone gave him a multi-million dollar budget."